MrLyrad/Metacrafters_Metacrafters_Function_Frontend/README.md

-# Smart Contract Project - Function Frontend - ETH + AVAX
+# Project - Function Frontend - ETH + AVAX

 In this project, we are tasked to create a simple contract with 2-3 user-defined functions.
 The Solidity contract named `myFunctionFrontend.sol` has the necessary Solidity code that enables the displaying of the output to the frontend of the application.